 PG (Propylene Glycol) is a pharmaceutical grade diluent used in e-liquid.
 PG produces less vapour than VG and adds clarity to flavours.

 Personal Vaporiser, another name for an electronic cigarette.

-Refers to the atomizer head being replaced when the coil reaches the end of its natural life.
+Refers to the coil being replaced when it reaches the end of its natural life.

 Rebuildable dripping atomizer.